tock/tock/doc/Overview.md

 high-level layout of the address space, the exact layout of Tock can differ from chip to chip.
 The layout is defined in a `layout.ld` file in a chip's directory.
-This section describes [../boards/imix/layout.ld](Tock's layout on the Atmel SAM4L Cortex-M4 microcontroller on the imix platform), which is the application processor.
+This section describes
+[Tock's layout on the Atmel SAM4L Cortex-M4 microcontroller on the imix platform](../boards/imix/layout.ld), which is the application processor.

 Tock's memory has three major regions: kernel code, process code, and